ForgottenGlory/forgottenglory.github.io/docs/patching.md

 ## Step Two
 ### Patching

-The easiest way to explain what you're now looking at is this:

-SSEEdit is an enormous spreadsheet handler, and every cell in the spreadsheet has a purpose in the game.
-For ease of reading, SSEEdit divides the spreadsheet into columns.
-Each column represents a separate ESM/ESP/ESL that makes a change to whatever record you have selected.
-Green in this view means that a given cell is identical to all of the cells to that cell's left and that no changes have been made within that row.
-The farthest right column is the lowest plugin in your load order that makes a change to the record in question.
-The farthest left column is the original version of that record, usually provided by vanilla Skyrim.
-Therefore, it's not uncommon to see that several distinct plugins make changes to a single record.

 One of the most useful things about SSEEdit is that it allows you to drag and drop the value of any cell.
 So, if we extend our example from earlier where we determined we needed to combine the changes from AI Overhaul and NPC VO Merged, we would just drag the cell we need to forward into our patch and drop it into the empty cell **on the same row as the original cell**.